News

 • uphold fundamental values, including scientific freedom, ethics, integrity, gender equality, and equal opportunities across the ERA.

-History of the development of the ERA in brief
+History in brief of the development of the ERA

 The ERA was launched in 2000 and represents the EU’s ambition to create a single, borderless market for research, innovation and technology across the EU.
 In 2009 this objective became part of one of the two treaties which form the constitutional basis of the EU, namely article 179 in the Treaty on the functioning of the EU.
 Around 2020-2021 the Council of the EU and the EC started a process to renew the ERA and adapt the governance.
 The Council Recommendation on the Pact for Research and Innovation in Europe was adopted, which describes 10 values and principles and four priority areas, and the ERA governance framework was expanded with the ERA Forum which includes representation from EU member states and associated countries as well as stakeholder organisations.
 The ERA Policy Agenda turns the four priority areas in the Pact for R&I to voluntary ERA actions and structural policies for member states, Horizon Europe associated countries, stakeholder organisations and the EC (2022-2024 and 2025-2027).